Minors and Certificates

 A minor also allows you to supplement your resume for jobs in government, education, business, international work and many other professions.

-Departmental Minors
+Departmental and Interdisciplinary Minors

 Spanish Minor at CSU